-Ceit-IK4 is a private multidisciplinary non-profit research and technology organisation (RTO) closely connected to TECNUN, the Faculty of Engineering of the University of Navarra (Spain).
-Its mission is to provide the industry with services through the development of technical research projects and to form young researchers and PhD students.
+Ceit-IK4 is a non-profit research and technology organisation (RTO) closely connected to TECNUN, the Faculty of Engineering of the University of Navarra (Spain).
+Its mission is to provide industry with services through technical research projects and to train young researchers and PhD students.
 Ceit-IK4 promotes excellence in applied research by publishing non-confidential results and participating in scientific and technical forums.
-This RTO also has a comprehensive doctoral teaching program in the industrial area.
+This RTO also has a comprehensive doctoral teaching programme in industry.

-CEIT-IK4 will be involved in several work packages (WPs) and tasks of the LASER4SURF project.
-From the most technical point of view, Ceit-IK4 will lead WP4- Modelling for tools for LIPSS processes and parameter selection.
-The main tasks within this WP will rely on the development of a software platform that will enable industrial end-users to select the process parameters that give rise to a desired functionality, without a need to deeply understand the LIPSS generation process.
-This duty is absolutely aligned with the expertise and experience of Ceit-IK4, as can be seen in the following sections.
+Ceit-IK4 will be involved in several work packages (WPs) and tasks of the LASER4SURF project.
+It will lead WP4- Modelling for tools for LIPSS processes and parameter selection.
+The main task will involve developing a software platform to enable industrial end users to select the process parameters for their desired function, without needing to fully understand the LIPSS generation process.
+This comes right within Ceit-IK4’s area of expertise as the following sections show.

-In line with this WP4, the team will also be involved in:
+In line with WP4, the team will also be involved in:

 - WP2- Design and development of a prototype for controlled LIPSS.
-The expertise of Ceit-ik4 in the development of LIPSS processes for advanced functionalities will be determinant in the definition of the requirements of the prototype
+Ceit-IK4’s LIPSS expertise will contribute to defining the prototype requirements

 - WP3- Design and development of an in-line monitoring unit.

-- WP5- Integration of the developed tools.
-As this WP will cover the integration of the modelling tools developed in WP 4, Ceit will decisively contribute to define the interfaces between subsystems and to test and optimize the interoperability of all of them.
+- WP5- Integration of the tools developed.
+As this WP will cover the integration of the modelling tools developed in WP 4, Ceit-IK4 will decisively contribute to defining the interfaces between subsystems and to testing and optimising their interoperability.

-On the other hand, as Coordinator partner of the project, CEIT-IK4 will be in charge of the coordination and management of the whole project at its different levels: technical development, Intellectual Property Rights (IPR) management, regulatory issues, dissemination of the results, etc. Additionally, Ceit-IK4 will lead WP7 Gathering experience and new scenario definition with the aim of maximising the future impact of the project results.
+As project coordinator, Ceit-IK4 will oversee the technical development, Intellectual Property Rights (IPR) management, regulatory issues, dissemination of the results, etc. Additionally, Ceit-IK4 will lead WP7 gathering experience and new scenario definitions with the aim of maximising the future impact of the project results.

-Its laser products and services are: expertise and prototype development, laser workstations, turn-key machines.
-Equipped with 18 laser sources Femtosecond, picosecond and nanosecond lasers, CO2, high power diode lasers, diode pumped solid state lasers (DPSS), robots (6-axis and XYZC1C2 tables) as well as various measurements systems (pyrometer, power-meter and vision systems), LASEAdevelops and validates its new process and systems before industrial integration.
+Its laser products and services are: expertise and prototype development, laser workstations, and turnkey machines.
+Equipped with 18 laser sources femtosecond, picosecond and nanosecond lasers, CO2, high power diode lasers, diode pumped solid state lasers (DPSS), robots (6-axis and XYZC1C2 tables) as well as various measurement systems (pyrometer, power-meter and vision systems), LASEA develops and validates its new process and systems before industrial integration.